 The last thing you want to do is cover up the port with furniture or other heavy items, so plug in your router before moving anything else in.

 That way, no matter how far into unpacking you get on the day, you’ll be able to go to sleep the minute you need to.

 It’s easier for the person moving in to sort their power if it’s switched off at the main switch.

 If you’ve moved your fridge on its side, you may need to let it sit upright before turning it back on – sometimes for up to 24 hours – to let the compressor oil settle.
 (We recommend checking what your fridge manufacturer

 There’s no ‘right’ way to pack (okay, mum?) but there are a few packing and moving tips that might make the job a little easier for you.

-Did you know you can organise your power connection up to 4 weeks ahead of time?
-To see the plans we offer at your new pad, head to our energy plans page.
+You can organise your power connection up to 4 weeks ahead of time?
+To see the plans we offer at your new pad, click on the button below.

 You may also like